top of page

 Melinda now has a plant stand outside her home selling mainly geraniums and succulents.

-But the business has also recently evolved to include resin-based craft pieces such as chopping boards and fridge magnets, along with potpourri and Manuka honey.
+But the business has also recently evolved to include resin-based craft pieces such as chopping boards and fridge magnets, along with potpourri.

 And the best part of being self-employed is that Melinda can pursue her own interests and learn new skills along the way, Maree said.